 - weight gain

-How often are you likely to be exposed to these toxic chemicals?
-Probably far more often than you think, as they can happen on a daily basis when you use “normal” everyday products in your home.
+How often are you exposed to these toxic chemicals in St. Petersburg?
+Probably far more often than you think, as they can happen on a daily basis when you use “normal” products in your home.
 Below are the top 10 common sources of endocrine disruptors, as well as what you can do about them.

-Shampoo, conditioner, moisturizer, cosmetics, and other personal care products often contain endocrine disruptors, including (but certainly not limited to) phthalates, BPA, BHT, triclosan.
+Shampoo, conditioner, moisturizer, cosmetics, and other personal care products often contain endocrine disruptors.
+These chemicals include phthalates, BPA, BHT, triclosan.
 These are a group of “gender-bending” chemicals causing males of many species to become more female.
-One 2002 study by the Environmental Working Group detected these chemicals in nearly three-quarters of personal care products tested.
-Switching to safer, non-toxic care products and cosmetics will help you avoid such exposures.
+One 2002 study by the Environmental Working Group found these chemicals in nearly three-quarters of personal care products tested.
+Switching to safer, non-toxic care products and cosmetics from St. Petersburg stores will help you avoid such exposures.

-Your drinking water may be contaminated with atrazine, arsenic, and perchlorate, all of which may disrupt your endocrine system.
+Your drinking water in St. Petersburg may be contaminated with atrazine, arsenic, and perchlorate.
+All of these are endocrine disruptors.
 Filtering your water, both at your tap and your shower/bath, using a high-quality water filtration system can help protect you and your family.

-In an analysis of 252 canned food brands, 78 are still using bisphenol-A (BPA) in their canned goods, even though it’s a known endocrine disruptor.
-BPA has been linked to a number of health concerns, particularly in pregnant women, fetuses and young children, but also in adults, including:
+In an analysis of 252 canned food brands, 78 are still using bisphenol-A (BPA) in their canned goods.
+Yet, BPA is one of the known endocrine disruptors.
+BPA is linked to a number of health concerns.
+These concerns are particularly in pregnant women, fetuses and young children, but also in adults, including:

 - increased prostate size